pybind/mgr/volumes: restore from snapshot

 It should also be possible to garbage collect the subvolumes that were partially restored from a snapshot.

-#9 Updated by Venky Shankar 3 months ago
+#9 Updated by Venky Shankar over 1 year ago

 clone operation design & interface: